nuchs/toys/hangman/notes/notes3.md

 ```

 I didn't expect that, the select_random function has taken ownership
-of the words vector so I had assumed I could remove part of it at the
+of the words vector so I had assumed I could take it apart at the
 cost of losing the rest.
 I guess not, lets see if there is a method on
 Vec that can help me.

 [https://doc.rust-lang.org/std/vec/struct.Vec.html#method.remove](Remove)
-nearly does what I want but it fills the whole caused by the removed
+nearly does what I want but it fills the hole left by the removed
 element afterwards.
 Given that I plan to ditch the Vec, this would be
 nugatory.
 Perhaps the simplest thing would just to be to clone the string.